convey-stack/convey-stack.github.io/_documentation/message-brokers.md

 }
 ```

-Once the message is received, it gets distpatched using [ICommandDispatcher](https://convey-stack.github.io/documentation/CQRS/) or [IEventDispatcher](https://convey-stack.github.io/documentation/CQRS/).
+Once the message is received, it gets dispatched using [ICommandDispatcher](https://convey-stack.github.io/documentation/CQRS/) or [IEventDispatcher](https://convey-stack.github.io/documentation/CQRS/).

 To publish a message simply inject `IBusPublsiher` into any class you want and invoke `SendAsync()` (for commands) or `PublishAsync()` (for event) passing the message and correlation context.